StreakyCobra/gws/README.md

 **and then**

-* Clone all missing repositories with `gws update`.
+* Clone all missing repositories with `gws update`, or some specific ones with `gws clone`.

 * Do some hacking.